 In Rome, the long-dying pope looks to be on his last legs.
 At his bedside, another cardinal asks the French bishop what he promised Wolsey.
 The bishop answers that he promised the French vote, in return for England not going to war with France.
 The cardinal tells the bishop that Wolsey is meeting with the Emperor, and the Bishop takes this as an indication he’s off the hook for the votes.
 A priest gives the pope his last communion as the cardinal and bishop look on dispassionately.

 “Anyway, we don’t want an English pope,” the cardinal says.
 “We had one once; he was insane.
 The pope must be Italian.”
+Yes, because Italian people never do crazy things.
 The priest administering last rites is freaking out that the pope isn’t swallowing the communion wafer.
 So the cardinal tells him to just push it in and get on with it already.
 The priest obeys, his lip quivering sadly, and everyone crosses themselves and removes their hats.

 In rainy England, a carriage arrives at a church, and a veiled, barefoot Katherine steps out.
 Inside, she kneels before a statue of the Virgin Mary and starts to pray desperately for a son.
 This poor woman.
 She went through so much shit and did everything she was supposed to do, except for the one thing Henry really wanted, which she couldn’t control.
 She was a really good person and a great wife and queen, as far as we know.
 Life can be such a bitch.